holaphil/amazing-maple-e08ae/src/pages/blog/function-of-design.md

 From my perspective, there are three possible solutions:

-1. Transcription – Converting speech to text and matching the text with the corresponding moment within a video.
+1.  <mark>Transcription</mark> – Converting speech to text and matching the text with the corresponding moment within a video.

 2. Video Chaptering – Calling attention to moments within a video and labeling each with a title, comment, and/or keyword.